jcorriveau23/crypto-bot/README.md

+# crypto-trading-bot

+Simple trading bot that support binance and loopring DEX exchange using ccxt and loopring api.

-# BinanceBot
+# Binance-bot

-Create in the root folder a Keys.py file with your binance api keys writing as:
+Create in the root folder a Keys.py file with your binance api keys writin as:

 api_key = "your api public key"

 api_secret = "your api private key"

+# Loopring-bot

+Create in the root folder a Keys.py file with your loopring exported account info writin as:

+loopring_exported_account = {"loopring_exported_account_info"}

 # Libraries